 Pressing or grinding hemp seeds at a temperature lower than 120°F produces a natural essential oil, which can retain high amounts of nutritional value and flavor.
-Other than being a great addition to your diet, however, (hemp seeds contain Omega 3 and 6 acids, high protein content, and a low level of saturated fats), this type of oil contains little of the health benefits associated with CBD.
+Other than being a great addition to your diet, however, (hemp seeds contain Omega 3 and 6 acids, high protein content, and a low level of saturated fats), this type of oil contains little of the impacts associated with CBD.

-So, while both CBD hemp oil and hempseed oil come from the same plant, they ultimately come from different parts of it; hempseed oil is of course produced by cold pressing the seeds, while CBD hemp oil is produced (ideally) through CO2 extraction of the flowers, leaves, stem and stalk.
+So, while both CBD hemp oil and hempseed oil come from the same plant, they ultimately come from different parts of it; hempseed oil is of course produced by cold pressing the seeds, while CBD hemp oil is produced (ideally) through CO2 extraction of the flowers, leaves, stem, and stalk.

-In a nutshell (no pun intended), CBD hemp oil is rich in CBD and thus possesses its perceived benefits for the body’s immune system, while hempseed oil is only good for the human diet and nutritional value.
+In a nutshell (no pun intended), CBD hemp oil is rich in CBD and thus possesses its perceived aids for the body’s immune system, while hempseed oil is only good for the human diet and nutritional value.

-With this in mind, don’t let a company fool you buy selling you “hempseed oil” that has been labeled as a CBD oil.
+With this in mind, don’t let a company fool you by selling you “hempseed oil” that has been labeled as a CBD oil.
 Make sure the label says it contains CBD sourced from industrial hemp, otherwise you’ll be left wondering why nothing is working!

 5. Does the CBD oil have a third-party lab report?

-Since there really are so many companies out there that might try to pull the proverbial wool over your eyes, you have to make sure the CBD oil you’re purchasing is not only reliable and effective, but safe.
+Since there really are so many companies out there that might try to pull the proverbial wool over your eyes, you have to make sure the CBD oil you’re purchasing is not only reliable and effective but safe.

 Always purchase CBD products from a reputable source.
 It’s assumed that you can find out which companies are the best, simply by reading some reviews and doing a little online research.